Do Not Put Your Entire Business in the Hands of Weird Digital Neurons

 The Two Founder Mistakes I See Most

 Mistake one: "AI is hype, we should wait."
-That is expensive.
-Your competitors are already compressing time on research, delivery, and experimentation.
+That usually means slower research, slower delivery, and more timid experimentation while competitors learn faster than you do.

 The winning position sits in the middle: move fast with AI, but keep judgment and accountability with humans.